 Did you know that even a brisk daily walk can help reduce your risk of heart disease?

-S Manage your conditions Work closely with your health care team if you have high blood pressure (hypertension), high cholesterol, diabetes or other conditions that put you at greater risk for heart disease.
+Manage your conditions

+Work closely with your health care team if you have high blood pressure (hypertension), high cholesterol, diabetes or other conditions that put you at greater risk for heart disease.

 Follow your doctor's orders, including taking all medications as directed.
 Then take the next step and become your own best advocate.
 Learn as much as you can about what you can do to live well.
 Many conditions can be prevented or managed by eating better, exercising, losing weight and not using tobacco.

+Under pressure

-UNDER PRESSURE High blood pressure can cause damage inside your body for years before you notice any symptoms.
-When it's not controlled, hypertension gradually increases the pressure of blood flowing through your arteries, heart, brain, kidneys and eyes High blood pressure is widespread, affecting nearly 45% of U.S. adults.8 The only way to know if you have high blood pressure is to have your blood pressure tested.
+High blood pressure can cause damage inside your body for years before you notice any symptoms.

+When it's not controlled, hypertension gradually increases the pressure of blood flowing through your arteries, heart, brain, kidneys and eyes High blood pressure is widespread, affecting nearly half of U.S. adults.9

+The only way to know if you have high blood pressure is to have your blood pressure tested.
 Your doctor can test your blood pressure, or you could use a machine at the pharmacy or at home.

 Talk to your doctor if your numbers are above the normal range.
 You may be able to lower your blood pressure through lifestyle changes, or your doctor may prescribe medication to help.

-DIASTOLIC mm Hg BLOOD PRESSURE CATEGORIES SYSTOLIC mm Hg (upper number) (lower number) Normal Less than 120 and Less than 80 Elevated 120-129 and Less than 80 High blood pressure (Hypertension) Stage 1 130-139 or 80-89 High blood pressure (Hypertension) Stage 2 140 or higher or 90 or higher Hypertensive crisis (consult your doctor immediately) Higher than 180 and/or Higher than 120 The return of premium (ROP) or cash value (CV) (in MO, "cash return") benefit is subject to state and product availability.
-The benefit has an additional charge and may pay minus claims or regardless of claims based on the policy selected.
-The policy must remain in force until the end of the ROP/CV period for the benefit to be paid.
-Be prepared for cardiovascular disease Even if you lead a healthy life, heart disease could still happen to you or someone you love.
+Blood pressure categories SYSTOLIC mm Hg (upper number) DIASTOLIC mm Hg (lower number) Normal Less than 120 and Less than 80 Elevated 120-129 and Less than 80 High blood pressure (Hypertension) Stage 1 130-139 or 80-89 High blood pressure (Hypertension) Stage 2 140 or higher or 90 or higher Hypertensive crisis (consult your doctor immediately) Higher than 180 and/or Higher than 120

+Be prepared for cardiovascular disease

+Even if you lead a healthy life, heart disease could still happen to you or someone you love.
 That's why it's important to be aware of the common warning signs of heart attack, stroke and cardiac arrest.

+Heart attack

-Heart attack You've no doubt witnessed scenes in TV shows and movies where a person in clear distress gasps, clutches his chest in agony, stumbles around and falls to the ground.
+You've no doubt witnessed scenes in TV shows and movies where a person in clear distress gasps, clutches his chest in agony, stumbles around and falls to the ground.
 While some heart attacks do come on with sudden dramatic intensity, most begin slowly with only mild pain or discomfort.
 Many times, people in the early stages of a heart attack try to dismiss these symptoms as minor and delay seeking medical attention.
-But every second counts when a heart attack strikes.
-Be sure to recognize and respond to serious warning signs: - Chest achiness, pressure, pain, squeezing, fullness or a feeling similar to bad heartburn.
-The sensation will last more than a few minutes, or it comes and goes - Upper-body discomfort, with pain in one or both arms, the back, neck, jaw or stomach - Shortness of breath and/or light headedness - Cold sweat - Nausea and/or vomiting Stroke If a stroke occurs and blood flow can't reach the region that controls a particular body function, that part of the body won't work as it should.
-The American Stroke Association urges you to watch for these warnings signs: - Numbness or weakness of the face, arm or leg, especially on one side of the body - Confusion - Trouble speaking or understanding - Difficulty seeing in one or both eyes - Dizziness and loss of balance or coordination - Trouble walking - Severe headache with no known cause Cardiac arrest Cardiac arrest usually results from an electrical disturbance in the heart.
+But every second counts when a heart attack strikes

+Be sure to recognize and respond to serious warning signs:

+- " Chest achiness, pressure, pain, squeezing, fullness or a feeling similar to bad heartburn the sensation will last more than a few minutes, or it comes and goes - " Upper-body discomfort, with pain in one or both arms, the back, neck, jaw or stomach - " Shortness of breath and/or light headedness - " Cold sweat - " Nausea and/or vomiting

+Stroke

+If a stroke occurs and blood flow can't reach the region that controls a particular body function, that part of the body won't work as it should.

+The American Stroke Association urges you to watch for these warnings signs:

+- " Numbness or weakness of the face, arm or leg, especially on one side of the body

+- " Confusion

+- " Trouble speaking or understanding

+- " Difficulty seeing in one or both eyes

+- " Dizziness and loss of balance or coordination

+- " Trouble walking

+- " Severe headache with no known cause

+Cardiac arrest

+Cardiac arrest usually results from an electrical disturbance in the heart.
 It is not the same as a heart attack.

 Learn the warning signs of cardiac arrest: